 Electrical Safety Training System (ESTS) Electrical Worker 2021 – USA, NFPA 70E Arc Flash & Shock

-The 2021 version of our ESTS electrical safety arc flash & shock course is NFPA 70E-21 and OSHA compliantand was developed for workers who perform energized electrical work.
-The course content was developed using industry-accepted best practice standards to meet state and federal regulatory due diligence for arc flash and shock.
+Our ESTS Electrical Safety Arc Flash & Shock course was developed for workers who perform energized electrical work and is fully NFPA 70E-21 and OSHA compliant.
+The overall course content was developed using industry accepted best practice standards as the underpinning in support of meeting provincial and federal regulatory due diligence for arc flash and shock.

 - Explain the Regulations and Standards applicable to their role and responsibilities.

-- Identify and understand the electrical hazards and risk assessment.
+- Identify and understand electrical hazards and risk assessment.

 - Learn how to complete an Arc Flash Risk Assessment and Shock Risk Assessment as part of an overall Risk Assessment Procedure (RAP).

 - Apply preventive and protective control measures to reduce risk by understanding and applying the Hierarchy of Risk Control Methods.